-For projects with a 2020 completion date, the Winter Months Requirements JSP (JSP-15-07) must be included.
+For projects with a 2021 completion date, the Winter Months Requirements JSP (JSP-15-07) must be included.
 Additionally, the RE will be responsible to advise maintenance staff of the contractor proposed completion date in order to address any impacts to maintenance activities performed in effort to prepare the route for the contract treatment.

 BRIDGE EXCEPTIONS: Bridges should be excepted unless prior written approval is obtained from the Bridge Division and submitted with the transmittal package.
+Existing guardrail at bridge ends and box culverts may need to be replaced, review EPG Section 606.1 Guardrail for replacement guidance.
+When replacing guardrail at existing bridge end connections that do not conform to the current standards, they should be considered for replacement or modification, consult the Bridge Division Liaison Engineer.

 RAILROAD EXCEPTIONS: Railroads should be excepted unless prior written approval is obtained from the Multimodal Operations Division and submitted with the transmittal package.